lil-qorgi/379-rnaseq/README.md

 For each environmental condition, there are three biological replicates — A, B, and C — grown and sequenced.

-The biological motivation is to better understand the role of environmental thiamine in modulating the pathogenicity of *C. albicans*, which is a normally commensal species.
+The biological motivation is to identify genes regulating thiamine biosynthesis.
+Through this process, we may also (?) better understand the role of thiamine in modulating the pathogenicity of *C. albicans*, which is a normally commensal species.

 The aim of this bioinformatics analysis is to identify genes that are differentially expressed in yeast cells grown in Thi+ versus Thi- environments.